mewilker/startup/README.md

 20% - Stores and retrieves credentials in MongoDB - indeed with hashed passwords

 20% - Restricts application functionality based upon authentication - you cannot start clicking for (fake) money unless you have an account

+## Websocket Deliverable

+*Note, some endpoint changes were made.
+The put tycoon endpoint is no longer supported.
+In its place are available, move, upgrade endpoints, tranfering the logic of gameplay to the server side*

+Prerequisite: Simon WebSocket deployed to your production environment

+Prerequisite: A link to your GitHub startup repository prominently displayed on your application's home page

+Prerequisite: Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
+The TAs will only grade things that have been clearly described as being completed.
+Review the voter app as an example.

+Prerequisite: At least 10 git commits spread consistently throughout the assignment period.

+**20% - Backend listens for WebSocket connection** - every 10 seconds the front end sends the users 'clicks'.
+The backend compares how many clicks were made in the last interval of communication and if it's more than about 20 clicks per second the server sends a message asking the user to refresh the page.
+This was done to prevent someone from simply giving themself money.
+At present, someone could still use an autoclicker, however since there is no passive gain at the moment, this will be allowed.

+**20% - Frontend makes WebSocket connection** - front end recieves messages when the server has determined that someone has bought a new location.
+This is broadcast to all connected users

+**30% - Data sent over WebSocket connection** - errors, locations and clicks

+**30% - WebSocket data displayed in the application interface** - sidebar will now display websocket notification and errors